Pay What It’s Worth

 "Pay What It's Worth will cause you to re-evaluate your understanding of business, money, and value.
 Tara Joyce has done the research and work to demonstrate that we can shift from extraction and zero-sum models to shared respect and value models that add more depth, self-awareness, and dignity to commerce.
 Definitely a new, more relational approach to business."

 —Keith Witt, Ph.D.Author of Loving Completely, Shadow Light, and The Gift of Shame.

 "It gave me the basis and strength to believe in other pricing ideas."

 Restaurateur & “Pay What It’s Worth” practitioner, São Paulo, Brazil

-- recognize, redesign and take responsibility for the systems and economy you find yourself in, and receive building blocks to create change in these systems
+"Beyond innovation in pricing, the book allows you to evaluate, redesign and take responsibility for the systems and economy you find yourself in, while giving you building blocks to create change in the systems around you."

 Why Pay What It’s Worth?